Please Donate

 Our properties have Closed Circuit Television (CCTV) and you may be recorded when you visit them.

 CCTV is used to provide security and protect our residents, staff and visitors.
-CCTV will only be viewed when necessary (for example, to detect or prevent crime) and footage is stored for a set period of time, after which it is recorded over.
+CCTV will only be viewed when necessary (for example, to detect or prevent crime or to trace a missing resident) and footage is stored for a set period of time, after which it is recorded over.
 We comply with the Information Commissioner’s Office CCTV Code of Practice and we put up notices so you know when CCTV is used.

 Security of your personal information